HowInstallWSLOnWindows/cse15l-lab-reports/labrep3/labrep3.md

 I used this link to find possible options for the find command.
 Additionally it provides information about these additional options.

 ![Image](findcmdDLS.png)
+The -ls optoin for the find command provides detailed information about each directory, including its permissions, owner, group, size, modification date, and name.
+Since we gave the additional optoin of the size being more than 10 kibibytes, it only gave us the ./techinical/biomed directory since that was the only one.

 ![Image](findcmdFLS.png)
+Similarly to above, it provides us with
 ![Image](findcmdDirect9.png)

 ![Image](findcmdDirectA.png)